sreeragvadde/Calgary-Hacks-2025/README.md

 ## How we built it

-We used C++ for the backend and Python and JavaScript for the frontend.
+We used C++ for the backend and HTML and JavaScript for the frontend.

 ## Challenges we ran into